Fire-Flood-Smoke-COVID-19 Stress Relief & Resilience Building

 - NAMI Sonoma County Warmline, a free help desk offering mental health support, information and resource referrals.
 To reach the Warmline, call or text 866-960-6264, or email email@example.com.

-- mysonomastrong.com, an educational self-help website designed to help survivors who have experienced a recent disaster learn about post-disaster stress and cope more effectively with the effects of disaster and the process of finding new ways to move ahead
+- mysonomastrong.com, an educational website designed to help survivors of recent disasters learn about post-disaster stress, effective coping skills and the process of finding new ways to move ahead

 - Sonoma Rises app, a bi-lingual resource available in English and Spanish that helps connect users with free and local mental health care services and tools to help cope with stress, heal from loss and promote self care.
 Download the app from your favorite app store.

 - Coffey Strong: This resource, built by families who survived the 2017 wildfire that destroyed Coffey Park, provides a list of support resources in the community for people feeling stress about wildfires.

 Please note: A “survivor” is broadly defined as anyone who identifies as being personally affected by Sonoma County wildfires or flooding, including but not limited to:

 - anyone who lost their home, business, or loved one (including pet, neighbor, friend, or acquaintance)

 - feels stress related to past wildfires, current smoke, or nearby or future wildfires.